jbnv/firehash/README.md

 * Scalar: Get one field.
 * Function: To be determined.
 * Array: Get the values of multiple fields, returned as an object.
 * Object: Get the values of multiple fields, returned as an object.
+Use the values in the object for any keys that don't have values.

 ## Adding Data to a Firehash

-**import(...)** Import one or more objects into the Firehash.

 **push(level1,level2,value)** Treat the key at `level1` like an associative array (creating it if it is null), and set its `level2` member to the given value.